Harchytekt/ToolKit/Markdown files/UNIX/Security.md

 openssl enc -aes-256-cbc -d -in encryptedFile -out fileToEncrypt
 ```

-> The password will be ask.
+> The password will be asked.

 ## Set a Firmware Password _(OS X 10.9 or higher)_